DAFM went digital — save yourself a wasted trip to the office on your next application

 If you haven't used agfood.ie yet, here's the setup:

-- Link your herd number.
-Once logged into agfood.ie, you'll need to link your farm herd number.
-If you have trouble, ring the DAFM helpdesk at 01 607 2000.
+- Keep your PAC safe.
+You need it again to change your registered mobile number or reset your password.
+If you get stuck, ring the DAFM helpdesk at 01 607 2000.

 What it costs